frederik-jatzkowski/errors/README.md

 ## Caveats

-- Many IDEs will warn you that using the `%w` verb is illegal in this library's `errors.Errorf` function.
+- Many IDEs will warn you that using the `%w` verb is illegal in this package's `errors.Errorf` function.
 This is a false positive and the official `govet` will not complain about this.
 This package's `errors.Errorf` fully supports the `%w` verb.